-Succinctly, while our estimates of the expected MRS are similar for the three different markets, they are significantly different in both the economic and statistical senses.
+Succinctly, while our estimates of the expected MRS are similar for the different markets, they are significantly different in both the economic and statistical senses.
 That is, we are able to reject the hypothesis of equal EMRS across markets, and thus market integration.
 This result is intrinsically interesting, since there are few obvious reasons for this market segmentation.
 Moreover, they indicate that our methodology is not lacking in statistical power.

-5.4 Daily Results
+5.5 Daily Results

 Thus far, we have used a decade of monthly data.
 We now present results derived from the most recent available year of daily data, 2003.
-We use closing rates for the 245 days when both markets were open, converting Canadian dollar quotes from the TSE into American dollars using a comparable exchange rate.
-We consider the same three markets, noting in passing that both the American and Canadian markets close at 4:00pm daily in the same time zone.
+We use closing rates for the 246 days when both markets were open (but again lose 3 observations for lead/lags), converting Canadian dollar quotes from the TSE into American dollars using a comparable exchange rate.
+We consider the same pair of markets, noting in passing that both the American and Canadian markets close at 4:00pm daily in the same time zone.

 Figure 4 is the daily analogue to the monthly estimates displayed in Figure 2.
-In particular, we plot the mean of the expected MRS for all three markets, along with a +/- 2 standard error confidence interval (the T-bill equivalent is also plotted at the bottom of the figure).
-We use IV as our estimator, though essentially nothing changes if we use OLS or GMM.
-In each case, we present estimate $\{\hat{\delta}t\}$ using twenty portfolios; each NYSE portfolio has 22 stocks, each NASDAQ portfolio five, and each TSE portfolio eleven.
-15
+In particular, we plot the mean of the expected MRS for both markets, along with a +/- 2 standard error confidence interval (the T-bill equivalent is also plotted at the bottom of the figure).
+We use GMM as our estimator, though essentially nothing changes if we use OLS.
+We present estimate $\{\hat{\delta}t\}$ using 440 NYSE firms and 220 TSE firms.

-As with the monthly data set, the means of the series again seem reasonable; they are 1.001, 1.002 and 1.001 for the NYSE, NASDAQ and TSE respectively.
+As with the monthly data set, the means of the series again seem reasonable; they are just above 1.001 for both markets.
 These magnitudes seem intuitively reasonable, if somewhat high; they are roughly comparable in order of magnitude to the T-bill interest rate, which averaged just over 1% in 2003.
 The series of EMRS are also estimated with considerable precision manifest in tight confidence intervals.
 There is again evidence of leptokurtosis.
-Still, the most striking feature of all three series of the estimated MRS is their volatility over time.
+Still, the most striking feature of both series of the EMRS is their volatility over time.
 This is especially true when one compares them with the virtually flat T-bill return.
-It is little surprise then that the hypothesis that the daily estimates of $\{\hat{\delta}t\}$ derived from S&P 500 stock prices are statistically far from the T-bill equivalent $\{\vec{\delta}t\}$ .
+It is little surprise then that the hypothesis that the daily estimates of { $\hat{\delta}t$ } derived from S&P 500 stock prices are statistically far from the T-bill equivalent { $\vec{\delta}t$ }.